 Supply forecasting works with demand forecasting to ensure sufficient resources are available when needed.

-These are secondary sources that provide data collected by other organizations or agencies.
+These are secondary sources that provide data collected by other organisations or agencies.
 For example, if you want to forecast product sales in the next six months, you may look at sales figures of similar products sold in the past six months by another company.